abukowski21/SAMI3-GITM-python/docs/source/installation.rst

 .. _instructions: https://earthsystemmodeling.org/docs/release/latest/ESMF_usrdoc/node6.html#SECTION00063000000000000000

 #.
 Ensure that a suitable version of ESMF is downloaded and uncompressed.
 Not all versions support 3D spherical interpolations in offline mode.
 I recommend version 8.4.0, but it is not required.
+Details can be found on the ESMF regridding_ page.
 #.
 Set the required environmental variables.
 These are: **ESMF_DIR**, **ESMF_COMM**, **ESMF_COMPILER**, **ESMF_NETCDF**, **ESMF_PNETCDF**, and **ESMF_PIO**.
 Other variables in the documentation can be set, but my testing has shown that these will work.
 	* **ESMF_DIR** is the path to the installation location
 	* **ESMF_COMM** denotes if ESMF should be installed with support for MPI.
 Set this to the correct implementation of MPI that your system is using.